Latent period (epidemiology): Latent period

+Generation time

 The generation time (or generation interval) of an infectious disease is the time interval between the beginning of infection in an individual (infector) to the time that person transmits to another individual (infectee).
 The generation time specifies how fast infections are spreading in the community with the passing of each generation.
 In contrast, the effective reproductive number determines in what number the infections are spreading in the community with the passing of each generation.
 The latent period and the infectious period helps determine the generation time of an infection.
 The mean generation time is equal to the sum of the mean latent period and one-half of the mean infectious period, given that infectiousness is evenly distributed across the infectious period.

 Since the precise moment of infection is very difficult and almost impossible to detect, the generation time is not properly observable for two successive hosts.
 Generally, in infectious disease statistics, the onset of clinical symptoms for all the hosts are reported.
 For two successive generations (or cases or hosts) in a chain of infection, the serial interval is defined as the period of time between the onset of clinical symptoms in the first host (infector) and the onset of analogous clinical symptoms in the second host (infectee).
 Just like the generation time, the length of the serial interval depends on the lengths of the latent period, the infectious period and the incubation period.
 Therefore the serial interval is often used as a proxy measure to estimate the generation time.